opentargets/pis/README.md

 > [!IMPORTANT]
 In the staging, validation and upload phases, the tasks are run in parallel.

-## Pretasks and Tasks
+## PreTasks and Tasks
-Pretasks and tasks are defined in the `tasks` module.
+PreTasks and tasks are defined in the `tasks` module.
 They both inherit from a base class that provides some common functionality and defines the interface that a task must implement.

 A task is a class that defines a `run` method.
 This method is called by the pipeline runner and is